Valtor26/mern/backend/bank-ledger/README.md

 ## License
 Refer to the repository-level license.
 If none exists, add a license to the project if you intend to open-source it.

----

-If you'd like, I can also:
-- Add example Postman collection or OpenAPI spec generated from the controllers
-- Add a Dockerfile and docker-compose.yml for local development
-- Add examples of request/response bodies copied verbatim from controllers (I can extract them if you want)